jezzsantos/automate/docs/runtime.md

 Next, you will need to upgrade any drafts that you may have created from the previous version of the toolkit

+!!! warning
-> WARNING: If you do not explicitly upgrade your draft to the latest toolkit version, then you will receive an error and instructions to upgrade it.
+    If you do not explicitly upgrade your draft to the latest toolkit version, then you will receive an error and instructions to upgrade it.

 #### Upgrading drafts